botpress/readme/docs/Get Started/welcome-to-botpress.md

 # Reference

 Once you've gained some familiarity with Botpress, you'll likely have questions about the interface and specific features.
-For detailed explanations on everything Botpress, check out the [Reference](tbc) section.
+For detailed explanations on everything Botpress, check out the [Dashboard](https://botpress.com/docs/workspace) or [Studio](https://botpress.com/docs/interface) sections.

-Have fun building bots!